bobbybudnick/SFS-KSP2-Showcase/README.md

 more of the more efficient afterburner energy is used in this regime
 60 degree ascent - successful orbit - 508dv - 74k x 70k

+**Durandal star cruiser - "champion of the skies"**
+shipname balena - next ship off line is olympus
+callsign warlock
+future eve returner rtol/ctol
+turn sas on and hold back on the controls for takeoff
+all models can be elevated vertically and they will sit indefinitely with no structural issues
+37 - move rear gear forward 3 steps
+38 - move rear gear forward 3 steps
+39 - move rear gear forward 3 steps
+40 - reinforce wing top and bottom with good results
+41 - move rear gear forward 3 steps
+42 - move rear gear forward 3 steps
+43 - move rear gear forward 3 steps
+44 - strut outer nuclear engines to mounts to deal with weird mount failure
+45 - move rear gear forward 3 steps
+46 - move rear gear forward 3 steps
+47 - move rear gear forward 3 steps
+48 - move rear gear forward 3 steps - bad control authority after running off edge - cannot pitch up
+49 - move wings forward
+50 - change much of the front center from liquid fuel tanks to cargo bays
+51 - move sas mounts forward
+52 - readd struts to core and sas mounts
+53 - move wings forward
+54 - add liquid fuel ballast in rear
+55 - developmental frontend
+56 - ongoing transition to hydrogen in front and liquid in rear to balance
+57 - balance transition with core complete
+58 - troubleshoot dread corruption bug
+59 - merge wings
+60 - merge rear core
+61 - readd struts
+62 - move rear gear back 3 steps
+63 - move rear gear back 3 steps
+64 - add wing struts with total failure
+65 - add nuclear engines invidually due to symmetry weakness
+66 - readd struts to true wing parent top and bottom with success
+67 - attempt to solve xs1 failure
+68 - break down to deal with heavy failures
+69 - readded wings and struts
+70 - make rudder wings taller with better stability even on runway - flying example
+71 - add central core section
+72 - make rudder wings larger
+73 - troubleshoot failures since core section was added and make rudder wings taller
+74 - new wing configuration to bring rudder wings back to rear
+75 - old wing but moved back
+76 - based on 74 but with wings moved forward
+77 - readd central core section
+78 - try to finish
+79 - double strut rf ad 2500 to adjoining cargo bay
+80 - fix center nuclear engines thrust occlusion
+81 - quad strut rf ad 2500 to adjoining cargo bay
+82 - strut rear of sas housing and front center hydrogen tank
+83 - move rear gear back 3 steps
+84 - mega strut rf ad 2500 to adjoining cargo bay
+successful orbit - 84 - barely made it due to nuclear backflips - 3376dv - 218k x 76k
+85 - rebuild center nuclear section with individual engine mounts
+86 - strut between rear side engine sections and sas housing
+87 - move center nuclear engines up to counter backflip with no results at all
+88 - move center nuclear engines up 3 steps with a distinct frontflip
+89 - move center nuclear engines down 1 step with a distinct frontflip
+90 - move center nuclear engines with random results
+91 - turn vertical and add temporary tail because a vertical launch has different aero
+92 - strut all nuclear engines to each other
+93 - tune up and down position of liquid fuel engines
+94 - rebuild center nuclear section with individual engine mounts
+95 - move center nuclear section up 1 step but upper right nuclear engine outside core is bucking
+96 - strut upper outer nuclear engines from mounts to engines with no effect on outer upper right
+97 - strut upper outer nuclear engines from engines to mount with no effect on outer upper right
+98 - strut upper outer nuclear engines to symmetric mount with little effect
+99 - back to 95 and move center nuclear section up 1 step
+100 - move center nuclear section up 2 steps
+101 - more upward movement of nuclear engines
+102 - rebuild all engine mounts and fairly stable with just the center nuclear section
+103 - readd outside nuclear engines and they all buck evenly and that seems to be fine
+104 - rearrange sas mount to reduce parts and add 1 rtg
+105 - add decorative pieces
+106 - with struts between side nuclear engines
+107 - with struts between all nuclear engines
+108 - with only struts between center and sides
+109 - mega strut nuclear engines with pretty good results
+start nuclear at 500m/pitch to 75 and go to 75 throttle at mach 1/go to 50 throttle at 500mps/25 throttle when higher
+successful orbit - 109 - 3481dv - 261k x 73k
+second attempt - 109 - 4930dv - 94k x 73k - even 1.49t of liquid fuel left
+109 can successfully take off on runway and land
+109 is afflicted with uneven landing gear bug
+109 flights should be very careful if turning vertical to not exceed structural limits
+109 has 1.5g maneuever limit when fully loaded and 2g maneuever limit when at half fuel
+110 - remove strut on front hydrogen tank with weak connection and add nav lights
+111 - remove phantom lights from inside wings which were trapped when wings grew
+key - strip down and send down runway to look for failures
+key - the heaviest mass which is liquid fuel should be toward rear where wings are
+key - recognize nuclear engine symmetry weakness
+key - clipped x struts from one fueselage section to another
+key - change wing shape to bring rudder wing to rear but keep lift near mass
+key - add struts between wing and true parent on top and bottom of wing
+key - corrupt engine mounts can impart strange forces causing flips and yaws
+key - nuclear engines sometimes get caught in liquid exhaust causing bucking
+design thoughts - old
+it seems impractical to have the liquid engines at rear and really needs vtol
+the takeoff and landing rolls are dangerous and use a lot of fuel even on kerbin
+the rotation is dangerous and failure prone even on kerbin
+may need several liquidfuel vtol engines instead of mammoth
+also if the point is a dignified ascent then vtol is a plus
+the problem is vtol and main liquid engine are likely needed
+a vtol only ascent may be too slow and unstable
+current stol concept should be tested more because there are still problems with vtol
+design thoughts - new
+it may be freeing to have a vehicle like this with no vtol and rocket landing
+parachute module attached to nose could allow for eve rocket landing
+landing legs could even be used if necessary
+perhaps a rocket landing could be more dignified after all
+eve questions
+dv to get above cloud layer???
+flat area to land and takeoff???
+best winged configuration - stol - vtol - vtol + main - rtol???

+**Martlett 1 orbital cannon**
+shipname catapult
+callsign bull-1-1
+sounding rocket
+be sure to engage vertical mode upon each staging initiation
+at 50k apa burn toward the horizon
+successful orbit - 57 - 115dv - 103k x 70k

 # Missions

 **Master list**